Jane Worthington

-Having worked alongside Alessandro Mendini, Andrea Branzi, and Stefano Marzano, Jane began her career in a uniquely privileged position, under the mentorship of some of the twentieth century’s most visionary designers, the very figures who defined postmodernism and changed the course of design history.
+Having worked alongside Andrea Branzi, Alessandro Mendini and Stefano Marzano, Jane began her career in a uniquely privileged position, under the mentorship of some of the twentieth century’s most visionary designers, figures who played a central role in shaping Postmodern design and redefining the course of design history.

 Post-Industrial Design

-Here the poetic becomes precious, and the handmade becomes rare.
-Jane creates products for a world which seeks connection over consumption.
-It’s about producing with cultural and ethical intention and about feeling more.
+Here, the poetic becomes precise, and the handmade becomes rare.
+Jane creates work for a world which seeks connection over consumption, producing with cultural and ethical intention and with feeling at its core.

 Art after Industry

-From this foundation Art After Industry is a natural extension of Janes philosophy.
-Here, the knowledge of design with its technical fluency is applied to emotion rather than efficiency.
+From this foundation Art After Industry emerges as a natural extension of Jane’s work and philosophy.
+Here, she applies the knowledge and technical fluency of design towards emotion rather than efficiency.

-This is not art as we know it, but the fusion of practices shaped by restraint.
-Her sculptural works transform the tools of production into listening instruments of reflection, uniting industrial precision with human craft.
+The work emerges from a fusion of practices shaped by thought and care.
+Her sculptures redirect industrial tools of production into listening instruments of reflection, uniting industrial precision with human craft.